 The scalp plays a crucial part in preparing hair before it emerges.
 Ample blood circulation is required to transport vital nutrients to your follicles, and scarcity will result in a poor hair structure.
 Oxidative stress can affect your scalp and harm your undeveloped strands.
 Oxidative stress accelerates aging and leads to hair loss.

-Use New Dawn Activated Charcoal Scalp Cleanser once a week to detoxify, restore, and reset the skin on your scalp, paving the way for healthy, radiant hair growth.
-New Dawn was conceived for all hair types to restore strand resilience to women 40 and up — stimulating your scalp and unclogging pores for robust hair growth.
+Use New Dawn Activated Charcoal Scalp Cleanser once a week to detoxify, restore, and reset the skin on your scalp, paving the way for healthy, radiant hair.
+New Dawn was conceived for all hair types to restore strand resilience to women 40 and up — stimulating your scalp and unclogging pores for healthy hair.

 Activated charcoal with nourishing vitamins and argan oil work together to deep clean your scalp from excess oils, dirt, and debris.
 A built-in massaging applicator brush removes dead skin cells, stimulates blood flow, and massages your scalp with potent ingredients including: